-Name (Age) Position Principal Occupation(s) During the Past 5 Years Joanna Gallegos (46) Chief Executive Officer, President and Secretary Chief Operating Officer, BondBloxx Investment Management Corporation since 2021; Head of Global ETF Strategy (2019-2021), Head of US ETFs (2017-2019) and Head of ETF Product Development (2013-2017), J.P.
-Morgan Asset Management; Managing Director/Director, BlackRock, Inc. (1999-2013) Tony Kelly (50) Chief Financial Officer, Chief Accounting Officer, Vice President and Treasurer Head of ETF Product and Capital Markets, BondBloxx Investment Management Corporation, since 2021; Managing Director and Head of ETF Product, Goldman Sachs Asset Management (2015-2021); Managing Director/Director, BlackRock, Inc. (2000-2015) William Woolverton (70) Chief Compliance Officer Senior Compliance Advisor, Cipperman Compliance Services, since 2020; Chief Compliance Officer, BondBloxx Investment Management Corporation, since 2021; Operating Partner, Altamont Capital Partners, since 2021; Chairman of the Independent Trustees of Thomas White Funds, since 2016; Managing Director, Waystone (2016-2019) Nancy J. Tyminski (59) AML Compliance Officer Director - Chief Compliance Officer, Foreside Financial Group, LLC, since 2015
+Principal Occupation(s) Name (Age) Position During the Past 5 Years Joanna Gallegos (48) Chief Executive Officer, President and Secretary Chief Operating Officer, BondBloxx Investment Management Corporation since 2021; Head of Global ETF Strategy (2019 - 2021), Head of US ETFs (2017 - 2019) and Head of ETF Product Development (2013-2017), J.P.
+Morgan Asset Management; Managing Director/Director, BlackRock, Inc. (1999 - 2013) Tony Kelly (52) Chief Financial Officer, Chief Accounting Officer, Vice President and Treasurer Head of ETF Product and Capital Markets, BondBloxx Investment Management Corporation, since 2021; Managing Director and Head of ETF Product, Goldman Sachs Asset Management (2015 - 2021); Managing Director/Director, BlackRock, Inc. (2000 - 2015) Kevin Hourihan (44) Interim Chief Compliance Officer, AML Compliance Officer Senior Principal Consultant - Fund Chief Compliance Officer, ACA Global, LLC, since 2022; Chief Compliance Officer, ETF Managers Trust, since 2022; Chief Compliance Officer, Bitwise Funds Trust, since 2022; Chief Compliance Officer, Ashmore Funds (2017 - 2022); Chief Compliance Officer, Ashmore Investment Management (US) Corp.
+(2017 - 2022); Chief Compliance Officer, Ashmore Equities Investment Management (US) LLC) (2015 - 2017)

 The Board has concluded that, based on each Trustee's experience, qualifications, attributes or skills on an individual basis and in combination with those of the other Trustees, each Trustee should serve as a Trustee of the Board.
-Among the attributes common to all Trustees are their ability to review critically, evaluate, question and discuss information provided to them, to interact effectively with the Funds' investment adviser, other service providers, counsel and the independent registered public accounting firm, and to exercise effective business judgment in the performance of their duties as Trustees.
-A Trustee's ability to perform his or her duties effectively may have been attained through the Trustee's educational background or professional training; business, consulting, public service or academic positions; experience from service as a Board member of the Funds and the other funds in the Trust (and any predecessor funds), other investment funds, public companies, or non-profit entities or other organizations; and/or other life experiences.
+Among the attributes common to all Trustees are their ability to review critically, evaluate, question and discuss information provided to them, to interact effectively with the Fund's investment adviser, other service providers, counsel and the independent registered public accounting firm, and to exercise effective business judgment in the performance of their duties as Trustees.
+A Trustee's ability to perform his or her duties effectively may have been attained through the Trustee's educational background or professional training; business, consulting, public service or academic positions; experience from service as a Board member of the Fund and the other funds in the Trust (and any predecessor funds), other investment funds, public companies, or non-profit entities or other organizations; and/or other life experiences.
 Also, set forth below is a brief discussion of the specific experience, qualifications, attributes or skills of each Trustee that led the Board to conclude that he or she should serve (or continue to serve) as a Trustee.

 Allan C. Eberhart.
 Allan C. Eberhart has been a Trustee of the Trust and Chair of the Nominating and Governance Committee since 2021.
 Mr. Eberhart has over 30 years of experience in financial education and consulting.
 He is a Professor of Finance and Founding Director, now Senior Associate Dean, of the Master of Science in Finance program at Georgetown University's McDonough School of Business.
 He began teaching Finance at Georgetown University in 1989.
 He has published research on financial markets in leading journals such as the Journal of Finance, Review of Financial Studies, and the Journal of Accounting Research.
 He was previously a visiting professor at New York University's Stern School of Business, and has consulted for firms such as Ashmore Group, Barclays, Goldman, Sachs, Standard and Poor's, and T. Rowe Price.
-Mr. Eberhart has a Bachelor of Arts degree from Thomas More College, a Master of Arts degree from the University of Cincinnati, a PhD in Finance from the University of South Carolina, and an EdD in Higher Education from the University of Pennsylvania.
+Mr. Eberhart has a Bachelor of Arts degree from Thomas More College, a Master of Arts degree from the University of Cincinnati, a PhD in Finance from the University of South Carolina, and an EdD in Higher Education Management from the University of Pennsylvania.